Last Updated on

 - Place slices of potato, apple or carrots on top of the oats.
 If you use something with more moisture, place them on a piece of cardboard so you don’t get mold in your drawers.

 - Pour your live mealworms into the drawer.

 - Put your egg cartons or cardboard in to help the worms hide from the light (they don’t like light).

 - You should keep them in a warm area (around 78° F is ideal) to encourage the process along.
 You’ll need to add more potato, carrot or apple every few days and remove any dried out pieces.

-- A lot of people will pull out dead worms, but I have been leaving them in there since other mealworms will eat them!
+- A lot of people will pull out dead worms or larvae, but I have been leaving them in there since other mealworms will eat them!
 The chickens will also eat them (I figure they’re not much different than the dried ones you get at the pet store).

-- The worms will begin to turn to pupae when they are 12-18 weeks old.
+- The worms will begin to turn from pupae when they are 12-18 weeks old.
 Our started to pupate about 2 weeks after we received them.
 They will be very light at first and then turn darker.A lot of people will separate the pupae into a separate container so they can keep track of them, but I have just been keeping them in the same container with the larvae (worms) for now.
-I may separate them in the next cycle because I just read even the larvae will eat the pupae.
+I may separate them in the next cycle at the larval stage because I just read even the larvae will eat the pupae.

 - A week or two later, the pupae will start turning into beetles (darkling beetles).
 They will be white – almost clear – when they first hatch.
 They will slowly get darker after a week or so.

 - It’s important to separate the beetles into a new drawer as soon as they start emerging so they lay eggs in a new section (they’ll start mating and laying eggs within a day or two of hatching).
 Prepare the drawer the same way you prepared the first drawer.
 Put a date label on the drawer so you know when they were put in there.
 The beetles don’t fly, so you don’t have to worry about them getting out.
 But you should keep the containers covered to prevent pests from getting in.